ASA1976/RAP-BTL/call_test.md

 ### Assembly Output Observations

-We shall examine the size of the resulting compiler object image and the instruction pointer paths through the object images in the emitted Assembly source code in order to draw observations about the number call stack frame layers used in the emitted code.
+We shall examine the size of the resulting compiler object images and the flow of control through the object images in the emitted Assembly source code in order to draw observations about the number call stack frame layers used in the emitted code.

 #### test_extern Assembly Code